 When water temperatures get really warm the water loses oxygen.
 Using juglines or trotlines in these situations causes the fish to die quickly on the lines in a low oxygen environment.

 It’s best to go ahead and put the set lines away until the water temperatures drop.
 If you insist on fishing with these methods in the heat of the summer with warm water temperatures then you need to follow a few simple rules.

 First, make sure that you keep your baits well above the thermocline.
 Fish that are hooked near or slightly above the thermocline will die very quickly.
 Staying out of this area is best.

 Second, if you do set jug lines or trotlines run them often.
 Make sure you check them at least every two hours, especially during the day.
-You need to actively work them to keep fish from being killed on the lines from lack of oxygen.
+You need to actively work with them to keep fish from being killed on the lines from lack of oxygen.

 Learn, Know and Find The Thermocline

-The “dead zone” is an area that fish cannot remain in for extended periods of time because of lack of oxygen.
+The “dead zone” is an area that fish cannot remain in for extended periods of time because of a lack of oxygen.
 They can and will move in and out of this area but they can’t stay there.

 It’s possible to catch fish in these areas but generally not going to be the most productive technique to use or area to fish.